 FOCUS ON AG

-Projected profit margins for crop production in 2021 are likely to be much improved for many producers, compared to recent years.
-Crop revenues for many producers are likely to increase in the coming year; however, it appears that costs for some crop inputs, such as seed, fertilizer and fuel are also likely to increase slightly in the 2021.
-Commodity prices and gross revenue per acre for corn and soybean production increased considerably late in the 2020 crop year, which is a trend that is likely to continue into 2021.
-The profit margins in the livestock sector also improved somewhat in late in 2020 but remain quite tight heading into 2021.
-Credit availability for agriculture should remain good for farm businesses that are on a solid financial base; however, credit could remain somewhat tight for farm businesses that are in a “higher-risk” financial position.
+Projected crop production profit margins for many producers in 2022 are likely to be much tighter as compared to 2021 margins.
+Crop revenues for many producers will likely continue to be quite strong in the coming year; however, expenses for crop inputs, such as fertilizer, chemicals, fuel, repairs and labor are likely to increase substantially in 2022.
+Commodity prices and gross revenue per acre for corn and soybean production increased considerably during the 2021 crop year, which is a trend that is likely to continue into 2022.
+The profit margins in the livestock sector also improved in 2021 but are also likely to narrow in 2022 due to increased production costs.
+Credit availability for agriculture should remain good for farm businesses that are on a solid financial base; however, both short-term and long-term interest rates are likely to begin rising during 2022.